|

 output stream.
 Currently, this means that code points in the

-the remainder are converted to the groff special character form
+remain as-is and the remainder are converted to the groff special

-“\[uXXXX]”, where XXXX is a hexadecimal number of four to six
+character form “\[uXXXX]”, where XXXX is a hexadecimal number of

-digits corresponding to a Unicode code point.
-By default,
+four to six digits corresponding to a Unicode code point.
+By

-preconv also inserts a roff .lf request at the beginning of each
+default, preconv also inserts a roff .lf request at the beginning

 (including diagnostic messages); the -r option suppresses this